jayc-1111/block-whiteboard/important-notes-2.md

 ---

-### 2025-08-16: Card Title Container Flex Layout Fix (FIXED)
+### 2025-08-16: File Title Container Flex Layout Fix (FIXED)
-**Problem:** After expanding and collapsing cards, the icon and title would display side-by-side instead of maintaining the column layout (icon above, title below).
+**Problem:** After expanding and collapsing files, the icon and title would display side-by-side instead of maintaining the column layout (icon above, title below).

-**Root Cause:** The `collapseCard` function was restoring the title directly to the card element instead of back into the `.card-title-container`, breaking the flex column structure.
+**Root Cause:** The `collapseFile` function was restoring the title directly to the file element instead of back into the `.file-title-container`, breaking the flex column structure.

-**Solution:** Modified `collapseCard` to:
+**Solution:** Modified `collapseFile` to:
-1. Check if `.card-title-container` exists
+1. Check if `.file-title-container` exists
 2. If missing, recreate it with the file icon SVG
 3. Restore the title into the container (maintaining flex column layout)

 **Files Modified:**
-- `js/cards.js` - Updated `collapseCard` function to properly restore title container structure
+- `js/files.js` - Updated `collapseFile` function to properly restore title container structure

 ---